 Where appropriate, working groups may be established to provide an opportunity for members to work collaboratively on specific projects

-Decision Making
+Decision-Making

 The majority of the total number of members who agree with an idea/concept may take precedence.

 Recommendations and priorities identified by the group will require consideration and approval before being acted upon.